-7.3 Filtering and Monitoring
+8.3 Filtering and Monitoring

-Note: A guide for education settings about establishing 'appropriate levels' of filtering and monitoring can be found at: https://www.saferinternet.org.uk/advice-centre/teachers-and-school-staff/appropriate-filtering-and-monitoring
+Note: A guide for education settings about establishing 'appropriate levels' of filtering and monitoring can be found at: UK Safer Internet Centre: appropriate filtering and monitoring South West Grid for Learning have created a tool to check whether you filtering provider is signed up to relevant lists

-7.3.1 Decision Making
+8.3.1 Decision Making

-- Alfriston School governors and leaders have ensured that our setting has age and ability appropriate filtering and monitoring in place, to limit learner's exposure to online risks. - The governors and leaders are aware of the need to prevent "over blocking", as that may unreasonably restrict what can be taught, with regards to online activities and safeguarding. - Our decision regarding filtering and monitoring has been informed by a risk assessment, considering our specific needs and circumstances. - Changes to the filtering and monitoring approach will be risk assessed by staff with educational and technical experience and, where appropriate, with consent from the leadership team; all changes to the filtering policy are logged and recorded. - The leadership team will ensure that regular checks are made to ensure that the filtering and monitoring methods are effective and appropriate. - All members of staff are aware that they cannot rely on filtering and monitoring alone to safeguard learners; effective classroom management and regular education about safe and responsible use is essential.
+- Our leaders have ensured that our setting has age and ability appropriate filtering and monitoring in place, to limit learner's exposure to online risks. - The leaders are aware of the need to prevent "over blocking", as that may unreasonably restrict what can be taught, with regards to online activities and safeguarding. - Our decision regarding filtering and monitoring has been informed by a risk assessment, considering our specific needs and circumstances. - Changes to the filtering and monitoring approach will be risk assessed by staff with educational and technical experience and, where appropriate, with consent from the leadership team; all changes to the filtering policy are logged and recorded. - The leadership team will ensure that regular checks are made to ensure that the filtering and monitoring methods are effective and appropriate. - All members of staff are aware that they cannot rely on filtering and monitoring alone to safeguard learners; effective classroom management and regular education about safe and responsible use is essential.

-7.3.2 Filtering
+8.3.2 Filtering

-- Education broadband connectivity is provided through The East Sussex Education Network (provided by The Link). - We use Smoothwall web filtering which blocks sites which can be categorised as: pornography, racial hatred, extremism, gaming and sites of an illegal nature. - The filtering system blocks all sites on the Internet Watch Foundation (IWF) list. - We work with Schools ICT Services to ensure that our filtering policy is continually reviewed. - If learners discover unsuitable sites, they will be required to: - Report the concern immediately to a member of staff. - The member of staff will report the concern (including the URL of the site if possible) to the DSL (or deputies) and/or technical staff. - \circ The breach will be recorded and escalated as appropriate. - Parents/carers will be informed of filtering breaches involving their child. - Any material believed to be illegal will be reported immediately to the appropriate agencies, such as the IWF, Sussex Police or CEOP.
+- Education broadband connectivity is provided through The East Sussex Education Network (provided by The Link). - We use Smoothwall Web Filtering which blocks sites which can be categorised as: pornography, racial hatred, extremism, gaming and sites of an illegal nature. - The filtering system blocks all sites on the Internet Watch Foundation (IWF) list. - We work with Schools ICT Services to ensure that our filtering policy is continually reviewed. - If learners discover unsuitable sites, they will be required to: - o Report the concern immediately to a member of staff. - The member of staff will report the concern (including the URL of the site if possible) to the DSL (or deputies) and/or technical staff. - The breach will be recorded and escalated as appropriate. - o Parents/carers will be informed of filtering breaches involving their child. - Any material believed to be illegal will be reported immediately to the appropriate agencies, such as the IWF, Sussex Police or CEOP.

-7.3.4 Monitoring
+8.3.3 Monitoring

-- We will appropriately monitor internet use on all setting owned or provided internet enabled devices.
-This is achieved by: - Physical monitoring (pupils will only be allowed to use the internet with a member of staff in the same room supervising them). - Monitoring internet and web access (reviewing information from pupil log in). - If a concern is identified via monitoring approaches we will:

-- Speak to the pupil, if appropriate. - Inform parent/carer - o DSL or deputies will speak to schools ICT to ensure website etc is blocked - If we are unsure how to proceed with an incident or concern, the DSL (or deputies) will seek advice from the Standards and Learning Effectiveness Service Safeguarding Team. - All users will be informed that use of our systems can be monitored and that all monitoring will be in line with data protection, human rights and privacy legislation.
+- We will appropriately monitor internet use on all setting owned or provided internet-enabled devices.
+This is achieved by: - Physical monitoring supervising them). - Monitoring internet and web access (reviewing information from pupil log in). - If a concern is identified via monitoring approaches we will: - Speak to the pupil, if appropriate. - Inform parent/carer - DSL or deputies will speak to schools ICT to ensure website etc is blocked - If we are unsure how to proceed with an incident or concern, the DSL (or deputies) will seek advice from the Standards and Learning Effectiveness Service Safeguarding Team. - All users will be informed that use of our systems can be monitored and that all monitoring will be in line with data protection, human rights and privacy legislation.

-7.4 Managing Personal Data Online
+8.4 Managing Personal Data Online

-- Personal data will be recorded, processed, transferred and made available online in accordance with General Data Protection Regulations and Data Protection legislation. - Full information can be found in our Data Protection and Information Security policy.
+- Personal data will be recorded, processed, transferred and made available online in accordance with General Data Protection Regulations and Data Protection legislation. - Full information can be found in our information security policy.

-7.5 Security and Management of Information Systems
+8.5 Security and Management of Information Systems